 You might get that temporary validation, but that will not change the deep-seated beliefs that make you see yourself as insignificant.

-Dating or getting in bed with more people would not necessarily improve your self-esteem about your own level of attractiveness.
-Sure, you’ll get an ego boost, but it will only last short-term, and then you’ll need to feed your ego again by looking for approvals outside of yourself.
+Dating or getting in bed with more people would not necessarily build your confidence about your own level of attractiveness.
+Sure, you’ll get an ego boost, but it will only last short-term.
+Eventually, you’ll need to feed your ego again by looking for approvals outside of yourself.

-3. Given the above two points, what can be said about confidence, then?
+Given the above two points, what is confidence, then?
 Well, it is a perception of being just fine as you are.
 It is a feeling that, in spite of whatever your external circumstances are, you lack nothing.

-Check out my special formula that is designed to reprogram your mind to have more confidence and be secure in who you are.
+Check out my special formula that is designed to reprogram your mind to build more confidence and be secure in who you are.

-Confidence is the feeling that you have everything you need right now and for the future.
-It is the inner sense of wholeness that you are OK just as you are and that you don’t have to prove anything to anyone.
+Confidence is the inner sense of wholeness that you are OK just as you are and that you don’t have to prove anything to anyone.

 It is the feeling that you are still a worthy human being, whether or not you got a date with that one person.
 Whether or not you have millions in your bank account.

 That shortage of self-confidence that you experience day in and day out?

 It is driven by the ideas we were forced to learn about ourselves and the world years ago.
 And this false thinking that you are nobody and that it is not safe for you to express yourself drives all the resultant behavior.

 According to Nathaniel Branden, a Canadian–American psychotherapist, Confidence is our ability to think and to cope with the basic challenges of our lives.
 The experience and knowledge that we are effective and get results successfully in this world.